100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 docker-compose -f docker-compose-dev.yml up --build
 ```

 Now, if you try to login you should be successful!
 What is more, you can use this `docker-compose` and run it on VPS in the cloud and make it available to others.
 BUT, it will be unsecure!
 It is using only HTTP.
-To make it secure we need to add certificate.
+We need to add SSL certificate to make it secure.
 For this we will create next `docker-compose` configuration file for production.
 We also add production `nginx` configuration file.

 ## Production docker-compose

-Let's add directory `production` in `docker/nginx/` with `default.conf` file.
-It will be a configuration of `nginx` server to be used in production:
+Let's add directory `production` in the `docker/nginx/` with `default.conf` file.
+It will be a configuration of `nginx` server to be used in the production:

 ```nginx
 server {